+Real estate investments primarily represent land and buildings leased to the Company's tenants.
 The Company records the acquisition of real estate assets at cost, including acquisition and closing costs.
 The cost of properties developed by the Company include costs of construction, property taxes, interest and other miscellaneous costs incurred during the development period until the project is substantially complete and available for occupancy.
 The Company considers the period of future benefit of the asset to determine the appropriate useful lives.
 Depreciation is computed using a straight-line method over the estimated useful lives of the buildings and building improvements which are generally between 10 to 31 years.
-Additionally, the amortization of real estate assets subject to capital leases is included within the depreciation line item of the Company's consolidated statements of earnings.
+Additionally, the amortization of real estate assets subject to capital leases (for which GLPI is the lessee) is included within the depreciation line item of the Company's consolidated statements of income.